 Is a land mortgage the same as a home mortgage?

-This article will teach you the difference between land loans and mortgages, and introduce you to financing options for buying land to build a house.
+The process of buying land and building a house can be confusing, especially if you’ve never done it before!
+We'll teach you the difference between land loans vs. mortgages, and we'll introduce you to the financing options available for buying land to build a house.
 If this is your first time purchasing land to build a home, make sure to check out our article about things you need to know before buying land to build a house.

 Differences and Similarities Between Land Loans and Home Loans

-THE SIMILARITIES BETWEEN LAND LOANS AND HOME LOANS:
+BOTH LAND LOANS AND HOME LOANS:

-Both land and home loans require a mortgage to be placed on the property.
+Require a mortgage to be placed on the property.

 What are the typical down payment and loan terms for land loans?